 The Valuers have determined the appropriate method of valuation having regard to the assets' physical and economic characteristics.
-Assets are valued using the depreciated replacement cost approach if the valuer considers the asset to have no identifiable rental value.
+Assets are valued using the depreciated replacement cost approach where there is no active market for the asset being valued, that is, where there is no relevant evidence of recent sales transactions due to specialist nature of the asset.
 Assumptions made by the valuer for this approach relate to the depreciation rate applied to reflect the physical condition and any economic or functional obsolescence of the asset in respect of its current use.
-Where a rental value can be identified, the Valuer has adopted the existing use value method, where rental value is capitalised at a rate determined by the type, quality and location of the asset.
+Where recent transactions can be identified identified, the Valuer has adopted the existing use value method, where rental value is capitalised at a rate determined by the type, quality and location of the asset.
 The assumptions made by the valuer include the application of an appropriate rental value and capitalisation rate.
 This is based on comparable evidence of market transactions of similar assets nearby.